Vegan Burger Patties Recipe

 - Smoky

-- Protein Loaded
+- Protein Packed

-- Easy to Make from Scratch + Grillable
+- Easy to Make from Scratch

 What About the Soy?

-How to Make Vegan Burger Patties from Scratch:
+How To Make Vegan Burger Patties from Scratch

 Vegan Burger Patties